tinacms/tina.io/content/blog/media-update.md

 <!-- This example could be more instructive...-->

-Since the media store's implementation of `previewSrc` is called by default, you can remove the `previewSrc` option from your image field configs entirely.
-Reference the particular media store's implementation of `previewSrc` to see if it suits your needs.
+Media stores can implement a catch-all `previewSrc` method that will be run if a field does not define its own `previewSrc`.
+If you're using a media store provided by a Tina package, or using one that otherwise defines a `previewSrc`, you can probably remove your field's custom `previewSrc` method entirely.

 ### _parse_